R-LP/Sales_Forecast_giova/ReadMe.md

-Sales Forecast at the SKU level
+Sales Forecast at the product level